Florida’s Super-Rich Evacuate Their Art as Hurricane Ian Hits

-Over 2.5 million residents of coastal Florida are being advised to evacuate due the threat posed by Hurricane Ian, a storm which has already left 1 million in Cuba without electricity and which was predicted to hit the western flank of the Sunshine State early Wednesday afternoon.
+Over 2.5 million residents of coastal Florida are being advised to evacuate due to the threat posed by Hurricane Ian, a storm that has already left 1 million in Cuba without electricity and which hit the southwestern flank of the Sunshine State early Wednesday afternoon.

-In anticipation of a Category 4 storm’s 130 mile-per-hour winds, residents are scrambling to stack up sandbags and stockpile supplies.
+In anticipation of a Category 4 storm’s 130-mile-per-hour winds, residents scrambled to stack up sandbags and stockpile supplies.
 For a certain class of Florida resident, however, also at issue—and, in some cases, in need of evacuation—are their art collections, which can be valued in the multiple millions and are potentially vulnerable to being damaged by the hurricane’s destructive path.

 “We’ve brought some art in, specifically flatworks [paintings],” Susan McGregor, the founder and CEO of Bellissima Luxury & Fine Arts Services in Fort Lauderdale, told The Daily Beast Wednesday.
 McGregor says her company is also retained by a major art insurer to be part of their post-hurricane recovery response.
 Once it’s safe to get into homes that have sustained hurricane damage, Bellissima takes the art to storage or to a conservator on a case-by-case basis.